ravendb/docs/Chapter01.rst

   I want to use NoSql-Technology-X for Xyz and...

-I usually cringe when I hear this sort of question, because almost invariablely, it falls into one of two pitfalls:
+I usually cringe when I hear this sort of question, because almost invariably, it falls into one of two pitfalls:

-* Trying to import a relational mindset into a NoSQL data store.
+* Trying to import a relational mind set into a NoSQL data store.
 * Trying to use a single data store for all things, including things that it really isn't suitable for.

 Selecting a data storage strategy isn't a one time decision.
-In a single application, you may use a Key/Value store to hold session infomration, graph database to serve social queries and a document database to hold your entities.
+In a single application, you may use a Key/Value store to hold session information, graph database to serve social queries and a document database to hold your entities.
 I view the "we use a single data store" mentality in the same way that I view people who want to write all their code in a single file.
 You certainly *can* do that, but that is going to be... awkward.

 I try to break down things based on the expected data access patterns expected from each section in the application.
 If in the product catalog am always dealing with queries by the product SKU, and speed is of the essence, it make